inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ## Can AI be net bad?

 Once we're past establishing whether there are downsides at all, the next set of disagreements revolves around whether AI will be net-bad by default.
 A Maximalist can grant that there are some risks and tradeoffs, but still argue that with no additional Safety input, the effect will be net good, possibly by a wide margin.
-And, assuming we avoid extinction and loss-of-control, if that's true, a Maximalist agenda is still worth following.
+And, assuming we avoid extinction and loss-of-control, if that's true, a Maximalist position remains substantially intact.
 Resolving this disagreement means walking down the evidence that AI systems introduce harms which are difficult to control, persistent or large enough to outweigh their benefits, or at least call the comparative weight of the benefits into question.

 ### Could AI have catastrophic or existential downsides?

 My impression of most Maximalists is that they tend to either outright disbelieve existential/catastrophic downsides, or believe that they're extremely unlikely.
 To some extent, we can use contemporary examples here same as in the "is AI net bad case".
-This section might also benefit from distilled, straightforward loss-of-control-scenario arguments that combine current loss of control incidents, combined with pointing to the recent "All Lawful Use" deals the DoW signed with US companies.
-Plausibly even someone who had a low probability on catastrophic outcomes before having this information, should give it some credence after noticing that the US government is actively working towards them.
+The fundamental cruxes here are around likelihood and potential damage of loss-of-control, existential threats or gradual disempowerment scenarios.
+Plausibly even someone who had a low probability on catastrophic outcomes before having this information, we could provided evidence that existing organizations are moving towards things that have associated risks.

 ### Can individually beneficial uses of AI add up to a collectively bad outcome?